microsoft/vscode-docs/docs/python/tutorial-django.md

 ## Work with data, data models, and migrations

 Many web apps work with information stored in a database, and Django makes it easy to represent the objects in that database using *models*.
 In Django, a model is a Python class, derived from `django.db.models.Model`, that represents a specific database object, typically a table.
+You place these classes in an app's `models.py` file.

+With Django, your work with your database almost exclusively through the models you define in code.
+Django's "migrations" then handle all the details of the underlying database automatically as you evolve the models over time.
+The general workflow is as follows:

+1. Make changes to the models in your *models.py* file.
+1. Run `python manage.py makemigrations` to generate scripts in the `migrations` folder that migrate the database from its current state to the new state.
+1. Run `python manage.py migrate` to apply the scripts to the actual database.

+The migration scripts effectively record all the incremental changes you make to your data models over time.
+By applying the migrations, you then update the database to match your models.
+Because each incremental change has its own script, Django can migrate any previous version of a database to the current version, as well as initialize a new database from scratch.
+It does this automatically, which means you need concern yourself only with your models in `models.py`.
+You never need to concern yourself with the underlying database schema or the migration scripts, as Django takes care of all that!

+In code, too, you work exclusively with your model classes to store and retrieve data; Django handles the underlying details.
+The one exception is that you can write data into your database using the Django administrative utility [loaddata command](https://docs.djangoproject.com/en/2.1/ref/django-admin/#loaddata).
+This utility is often used to initialize a data set after the `migrate` command has initialized the schema.

+When using the `db.sqlite3` file, you can also work directly with the database using a tool like the [SQLite browser](http://sqlitebrowser.org/).
+It's fine to add or delete records in tables using such a tool, but avoid making changes to the database schema because you'll then be out of sync with your app's models.
+Instead, change the models, run `makemigrations`, then run `migrate`.

+### Types of databases

 By default, Django includes a `db.sqlite3` file for an app's database that's suitable for development work.
 As described on [When to use SQLite](https://www.sqlite.org/whentouse.html) (sqlite.org), SQLite works fine for low to medium traffic sites with fewer than 100K hits/day, but is not recommended for higher production volumes.
 It's also limited to a single computer, so it cannot be used in any multi-server scenario such as load-balancing and geo-replication.

 For these reasons, consider using a production-level data store such as PostgreSQL, MySQL, and SQL Server.
 For information on Django's support for other databases, see [Database setup](https://docs.djangoproject.com/en/2.1/intro/tutorial02/#database-setup).
 You can also use the [Azure SDK for Python](azure-sdk-for-python.md) to work with Azure storage services like tables and blobs.

-With Django, your work with your database almost exclusively through the models you define in code.
-Django's "migrations" then handle all the details of the underlying database automatically as you evolve the models over time.
-The only exception is that you might seed or initialize your database using the Django administrative utility [loaddata command](https://docs.djangoproject.com/en/2.1/ref/django-admin/#loaddata).
-When using the `db.sqlite3` file, you can also confirm exactly what's stored in the database using a tool like the [SQLite browser](http://sqlitebrowser.org/), but avoid making changes to the database using such a tool as those changes won't align with the state of your models.

 ### Define models